 *Do you have a studio?

 Nope, Colorado is way too pretty to spend our time indoors!
-I do 100% on location photography, utilizing Colorado’s most scenic locations!
-If photographing indoors is a must, we do have options for renting indoor locations.
+I photograph 100% on location, making use of some of Colorado’s most scenic outdoor settings.
+If photographing indoors is a must, there are some options for renting indoor locations.
 Just ask me about those and I can send more information for you.

 *How many family members does the session fee cover?